dhhepting/dhhepting.github.io/projects/CSAF/index.md

   </div>
   <div class="card-body">
     <h5>
-      “Ethical IT Talent in Canada”
+      "Ethical IT Talent in Canada"
     </h5>
     <p>
       From the privacy issues with Facebook to the recent explosion of AI concerns, IT Ethics are now political issues that we must all work to clarify.
 IT Professionals are needed to describe the facts and issue the warnings.
 As past Chair of the Saskatchewan Information Technology Sector Partnership with government and educators, Donna led discussions about recruitment into the IT sector and how to support career paths in Saskatchewan and Canada.
 Donna will describe some lessons learned and some challenges for growth of Ethical IT Talent in Canada.